 Under the guidance of Fetzer, the Cavaliers have produced two national champions, 74 All-Americans, including 27 first-team honorees, 38 ACC champions, 33 school records and 31 school freshman records.

-Fetzer, who has had stops in the SEC and the Pac 12, helped the Crimson bring in the No. 5 men’s track and field recruiting class in 2011 according to Track and Field News.
-At Harvard, Fetzer coached the sprinters, the vertical jumpers and the multi-event athletes.
+Before coming to Charlottesville, Fetzer was an assistant coach and recruiting coordinator at Harvard where he helped the Crimson bring in the No. 5 men’s track and field recruiting class in 2011, according to Track and Field News.

-Fetzer began his career at Ranger College in Ranger, Texas as a track and field and football coach.
+Fetzer’s coaching career began at Ranger College in Ranger, Texas, as a track and field and football coach.
 During his tenure, the women’s program became a national junior college power, placing second during the 1999 indoor and outdoor seasons and finishing no lower than 11th at the NJCAA Championships in his four years.
 Ranger student-athletes captured eight NJCAA National Championships and secured 65 All-America citations.

 Fetzer earned a bachelor’s degree in physical education from Canisius College, where he was a four-year letterman and senior captain for the football team.
 He holds a master’s degree in physical education from Tarleton State University in Stephenville, Texas.

 Fetzer is a member of the USTFCCCA Autonomy Five Executive Committee, the ACC

 |2012||-||T-45th||T-56th||8 All-Americans, 7 ACC titles|